swabianinstruments/TimeTaggerRPC/doc/cookbook.rst

 .. warning::

+    All clients connected to the same object have full control over it.
-    If any of the clients executes the following command ``TT.freeTimeTagger(tagger_proxy)``, all of the clients using this object will be interrupted because the server received a command to close the TimeTagger hardware connection.
+    For example, If any of the clients execute ``TT.freeTimeTagger(tagger_proxy)``, all clients using this object will be affected because the server received a command to close the TimeTagger hardware connection.

 Currently, there is no intention to implement access management code in the TimeTaggerRPC package.